tsierens/android_automation/README.md

 I am using it to be able to view and control my phone remotely, and in some cases, fully automate it.

+The file `adb.py` contains various bindings for control of the android phone.
+The file `image.py` contains useful tools for image recognition and image morphology.

 Included in this repository are two examples of using this library to automatically solve two different puzzle games

 ## Tents and Trees